 Parking for the Fun Fair Boulevard was in a giant warehouse, not dissimilar in size to the RDS hall used for the Funderland events in Dublin.
 The signs from the last major show were still hanging from the ceiling; we parked our rental car under one of the cash register points.
 This seemed oddly inappropriate, as we cannot imagine anyone paying for a car as distinctly unimpressive as this one.
 And yes, I'd quite happily take Jeremy Clarkson's job.
 But I digress.

 The largest portable log flume in the world goes by the name of Wildwasserbahn 3.
 It was the tallest ride in sight short of the reverse bungee, and taking photographs from one of those is somewhere between challenging and impossible.
-At any rate, for me at least this ride was a disappointment.
-It is certainly impressive for what it does have, namely a backwards drop and a certain amount of dark ride theming, but the major draw, its size, was where things dropped away (pun intended).
+The ride is certainly impressive for what it does have, namely a backwards drop and a certain amount of dark ride theming, but the major draw, its size, was where things dropped away (pun intended).
 Though braking distances probably made it a necessity, it still seems silly to have two consecutive twenty metre lift hills followed by two consecutive twenty metre drops.
 The net result just feels like two run of the mill rides stacked one on top of another; altogether somewhat on the pointless side.
 One single larger drop would have been worth so much more.

 The powered coaster, Grand Canyon, had a somewhat unusual gimmick that I won't spoil here, but this didn't make up for the braking on the only track descent that prevented the ride building up any speed.
 Both Andy and Darren chose to sit this one out, as neither is sad enough to count coasters.
 This did, of course, allow them to take an altogether inappropriate amount of pleasure at the sight of these adults on this tiny powered coaster that must have hit all of ten miles per hour.